cai-fuqiang/my_book/intel_sdm/paging/caching_translation_information.md

 ### 4.10.3.3 Multiple Cached Entries for a Single Paging-Structure Entry

-The paging-structure caches and TLBs may contain multiple entries associated with a single PCID and with infor- mation derived from a single paging-structure entry.
-The following items give some examples for 4-level
+The paging-structure caches and TLBs may contain multiple entries associated with a single PCID and with information derived from a single paging-structure entry.
+The following items give some examples for 4-level paging:
-paging:

 * Suppose that two PML4Es contain the same physical address and thus reference the same page-directory- pointer table.
 Any PDPTE in that table may result in